 5. Get hi-fi sound...

 If you have signed-up to the hi-fi quality subscription then make sure that you get the benefit of that better sound quality.
 On the desktop app, select ‘settings’ then ‘streaming’ and choose 'HiFi/Master'.
 On mobile it’s ‘settings’ and then ‘quality’ to adjust the sound.

 6. ...and even hi-res audio

 And yes, Tidal has now launched hi-res audio streams.
-Tidal Masters is only available via the Tidal desktop app, and as long as you're a £20 per month subscriber, and have selected 'HiFi/Master', you will benefit from the hi-res streams where available.
+Tidal Masters is available via the Tidal desktop app and iOS and Android mobile apps.
+It's not supported on web browser yet, though.
+As long as you're a £20/$20 per month subscriber, and have selected 'HiFi/Master', you will benefit from the hi-res streams where available.

 7. Find hi-res audio tracks